 Usage and Conduct

-All District employees who use personal technology and social media shall:
+All District employees who use personal technology and/or social media shall:

-- Adhere to the high standards for appropriate school relationships in policy 5:120, Ethics and Conduct at all times, regardless of the ever-changing social media and personal technology platforms available.
+- Adhere to the high standards for appropriate Professional and Appropriate Conduct by policy 5:120, Ethics and Conduct at all times, regardless of the ever-changing social media and personal technology platforms available.
 This includes* District employees posting images or private information about themselves or others in a manner readily accessible to students and other employees that is inappropriate as defined by policy 5:020, Workplace Harassment Prohibited; 5:120,Ethics and Conduct; 6:235, Access to Electronic Networks; 7:020, Harassment of Students Prohibited; and the Ill.
 Code of Educator Ethics, 23 Ill.Admin.Code §22.20.